-It up to you to tell them how to do it.
+It is up to you to tell them how to do it.

 – Link your social profiles/YouTube Channel

-This is of course a no brainier – Link your videos you YouTube and bring traffic back and forth to your Channel and vice versa.
+This is of course a no brainier – Link your videos to your YouTube and bring traffic back and forth to your Channel and vice versa.

 – Offer up free extra stuff

-This is a method used by most online business.
-You get something, but in return you should leave your contact or open an account.
+This is a method used by most online businesses.
+You get something, but in return, you should leave your contact or open an account.

-In your case you can offer up free counseling on projects like I do
+In your case, you can offer up free counseling on projects as I do.

 Other hooks you can use to grab contact or engage in a conversation a